bnhf/apcupsd/README.md

 Minimal configuration is currently required for this image to work, though you may be required to tweak the USB device that is passed through to your container by docker.

-Portainer is the recommended tool here, and makes maintaining and updating this conatiner substantially easier -- particularly if you have multiple APC UPS units, and multiple other systems you wish to be shutdown when power is lost.
+Portainer is the recommended tool here, and makes maintaining and updating this container substantially easier -- particularly if you have multiple APC UPS units, and multiple other systems you wish to be shutdown when power is lost.

 Below is the minimum docker-compose configuration required, followed by optional items grouped by function: